-In our interactive, multi-sensory, hands-on English Language Arts class, students delve into phonics and cursive penmanship, discover and apply spelling rules with grade-level spelling words, learn parts of speech, practice oral reading, and hear and recite classic works of poetry.
+In our interactive, multi-sensory, hands-on English Language Arts classes, students delve into phonics and cursive penmanship, discover and apply spelling rules with grade-level spelling words, learn parts of speech, practice oral reading, and hear and recite classic works of poetry.
 Learn more.

-In our multi-sensory and interdisciplinary Latin & Early Modern History with Art class, students will learn Latin through song and play, hear and narrate living history stories, study art and artists related to the history they are studying, and make their own original works of art in response.
+In our multi-sensory and interdisciplinary Latin & History with Art classes, students learn Latin through song and play, hear and narrate living history stories, study art and artists related to the history they are studying, and make their own original works of art in response.
 In 2023–24, BHSC students will be studying Ancient History.
 Learn more.

-In Children’s Choir, students age 7 to 12 will sing and perform hymns, folk songs, and other classic choral works.
-Students will learn the basics of vocal technique, sight-reading, and music theory, along with musical games.
-The program will focus on music appreciation, fun, and the glorification of God through music.
-Choir class will meet weekly and choir students will participate in special performances once or twice a year.
+In Form 1 Children’s Choir, students age 7 and older sing and perform hymns, folk songs, and other classic choral works.
+Students learn the basics of vocal technique, sight-reading, and music theory, along with musical games.
+The program focuses on music appreciation, fun, and the glorification of God through music.
+Choir class meets weekly and choir students participate in special performances once or twice a year.

 Learning at Home

-At home, parents reinforce English Language Arts, Spanish, Math, and Latin lessons using suggested activities from the class teacher, and students also benefit from practicing choir pieces at home as well.
+At home, parents reinforce English Language Arts, Spanish, Math, Science, and Latin lessons following suggested activities from the class teacher, and students also benefit from practicing choir pieces at home as well.
 Parents can also extend learning from the Kaleidoscope class if they choose, but that is optional.

 At home, parents can also round out the student’s learning with additional literature—both read-alouds and independent reading—across a range of subjects and interests.
 BHSC teachers recommend several resources for planning out great reads for early elementary.
 Here are a couple places to start: